 is a supplementary evolutionary computation and feature selection add-on for

-.
 An example of a Goldenberry program to optimize a cost function using three diferent EDA widgets is shown in figure below.
 In that program, widgets are the components or processing units needed to perform the optimization task.
-Rather than depicting
+Rather than depicting a data

 widgets require a function to be optimized that is provided by the

 object, one per EDA, each in charge of keeping statistics of the number of function evaluations and running times.